raspberrypilearning/321-make-mentor-guide/en/step_9.md

 ### Empower the makers of the future

 Help creators understand how they can use computing to make a difference to themselves and the world around them.
-For example, creators could be inspired to make something to address climate change or create a relaxing animation.
+For example, creators could be inspired to make something to address climate change or to create a relaxing animation.

 --- /collapse ---